 - If you don’t understand or get something, don’t be afraid to ask questions

-***This is mainly applicable to adult to adult interviews, and nay excludes jobs with stricter prestige e.g. Law firm, courtroom, military etc.***
+This is mainly applicable to adult to adult interviews, and nay excludes career paths with stricter prestige e.g. Law, government, military etc.

 Put yourself in your interviewer’s shoes.
 Have you ever been offended by somebody calling you by your first name?
 Most likely not.

-Remember that your hiring manager is practically just another person that stayed in one company for a longer period, that’s just how seniority works.
+Remember that your hiring manager isn’t special.
+Just another person that stayed in one company for a longer period of time.
+That’s just how seniority works.

 Perception is so important because of how contagious emotional energy is.

-Politics aside.
+Politics aside, a great example is in U.S. politics.
 When you look at Donald Trump, you must give him credit.
-He convinced half a country that he can be president through his confidence, over Hilary Clinton, a candidate with years of relative experience.
+He convinced half a country that he can be president through his confidence.
+Over Hilary Clinton, a candidate with years of relative experience.